annotation/stam/README.md

 ### Class: DataKey

 This ``DataKey`` class encapsulates data keys for AnnotationData.
-It has an ``id`` property, which is the actual key and  *MUST* be globally unique.
-The reason for this separate class is only to enable performant implementation with a minimal memory footprint; allowing the full key ID to be stored in memory only once.
+It has an ``id`` property, which is the actual key, *MUST* be provided and  *MUST* be unique *within* the set.
+The reason for this separate class is only to enable performant implementation with a minimal memory footprint; allowing the full key ID to be stored in memory only once instead of for each instance it is used.

-If you have trouble keeping your keys unique, considering introducing a namespace component.
-STAM does not prescribe how to do this.

 It is *RECOMMENDED* for implementations to support an additional boolean property `indexed`, which indicates whether implementations should or should